mechcarbide/mechcarbide/content/suppliers/sandvik-coromant.md

 ### Solving Big Problems Since 1942

 Born in a modest shop in Sandviken, Sweden, Sandvik Coromant has grown into the world’s leading supplier of tools, tooling solutions, and know-how to the metalworking industry.
 With a legacy spanning over 80 years, the company has been the driving force behind pivotal industry shifts, from the first mechanically clamped inserts to digital machining.
-Today, represented in over 150 countries with 54,000+ products on the shelf, the famous "Yellow Coat" experts are a symbol of machining excellence globally.
+Today, represented in over **150 countries** with **54,000+ products** on the shelf, the famous "Yellow Coat" experts are a symbol of machining excellence globally.

 ### A Culture of "Manufacturing Wellness"

 Sandvik Coromant believes that successful manufacturing is holistic.
-It's not just about cutting metal; it's about eliminating waste, automating success, and developing people.
+It's not just about cutting metal; it's about **eliminating waste, automating success, and developing people**.
 Their massive investment in R&D has yielded over 1,700 patents, ensuring that partnering with Sandvik means partnering with the engineers of tomorrow.

 ## Capabilities